The Nitty-Gritty Forces That Shape Planetary Surfaces

 The discovery of dunes on Saturn’s icy moon Titan, meanwhile, has prompted intriguing speculations about connections between climate and sand grain formation.
 Nearly 20% of Titan’s surface is covered in dunes that wrap around the equator; the widths and spacing of these dunes are up to 3 kilometers, and their shapes resemble terrestrial linear dunes.

-Artist's conception of a river flowing through dunes on titan.
+Artist's conception of a river flowing through dunes on Titan.

 A river of liquid hydrocarbons flows through the dunes of Titan in this artist’s conception.
 Credit: Kevin M. Gill, CC BY 2.0